Armored Saint: Reunion (1999–present)

 When asked in March 2017 about the follow-up to Win Hands Down, Bush stated, "We haven't really collectively started working on anything.
 Sure, all the guys are accumulating some stuff in their minds.
 I have a lot of lyrical ideas written down, but we haven't started writing any songs yet.
 Armored Saint, sometimes, we don't move at the quickest pace.
 I think it would be a good idea if we wanted to make a new record to move on it a little quicker.
 I've said numerous times I'd rather have the quality of the material than feeling pressured to put out something in a certain amount of time be the primary motivation for it.
 That being said, we're no spring chickens, I ain't going to lie.
 Trying to wait ten years, five years for a new record, it's probably a little bit too long.
 If we do make a new record and if we can try to make the material be as high quality as Win Hands Down, then it would be cool to be able to get something out sooner than later.
 That being said, we haven't worked on anything yet."

 On May 23, 2019, Armored Saint announced on their Instagram page that they had begun writing and demoing songs for their eighth studio album.
 The band began recording the album that December and completed mixing it in April of the following year for a late 2020 release.
 The resulting album, titled Punching the Sky, was released on October 23, 2020.
 Metal Hammer named it the 33rd-best metal album of 2020.

 In October 2020, Armored Saint released a teaser trailer to their documentary "Armored Saint: The Movie" which includes appearances from such as James Hetfield from Metallica and Scott Ian from Anthrax.

 In a July 2023 interview, Bush confirmed that he and Vera had "started writing some songs a little bit" for the next Armored Saint album.
 The band began entered "undisclosed location" in January 2024 to record their cover version of People!'s "One Chain (Don't Make No Prison)", which was released as a one-off single that June.
 In April 2025, Armored Saint announced plans to enter the studio in May to begin recording their ninth album for a spring 2026 release.
+The band performed at the Sonic Temple music festival in Columbus, Ohio in May 2025.

+On March 24, 2026, Armored Saint announced that their ninth album, Emotion Factory Reset, was set to be released on May 22.
+The band toured in support of the album by performing at Milwaukee Metal Fest in June 2026, and touring Europe with Testament in the summer.
+They will also co-headline a North American tour in the fall with Metal Church.